gsskhan/git-repository/References/MySql/MySql setup in Docker.md

 ================================
 Command: docker run --name=container_name -p <outside port>:<inside container port> -e MYSQL_ROOT_PASSWORD=<mysql root user password> -d image_name:tag

-* The -d option used in the docker run command above makes the container run in the background.)
+The -d option used in the docker run command above makes the container run in the background.)

-* We need to run the mysql image exposing ports.
+We need to run the mysql image exposing ports.
 Below, 3406 port is exposed for classic connections.
 And 33406 has been exposed for MySql X connections.

-* Also we cant connect as root user outside docker container.
-There, is trick.
-To set root user password, Set the environment variable MYSQL_ROOT_PASSWORD to a password you want (As below).
+Also we cant connect as root user outside docker container.

+There are few tricks.
+First set root user password in docker run command.
+Set the environment variable MYSQL_ROOT_PASSWORD to a password you want (As below).

     gsskhan@gsskhan-Inspiron-3542:~$ docker run --name mysql -p 3406:3306 -p 33406:33060 -e MYSQL_ROOT_PASSWORD=password -d mysql/mysql-server:latest
     925cf15c10c83e7f2fb03c71e8ed7d02c0f6df65d6eddb5a52fa7162a934cd5a